 Honest Axe: shown to Keiichi in chapter 289, though with a musician and his harp instead of a woodcutter and his axe.

-Hooker with a Heart of Gold: Peorth, arguably.
+Hooker with a Heart of Gold: Peorth, in a roundabout way.
 In her original introduction in Chapter 66, she even states that she's in charge of fulfilling the carnal/earthly desires and that she's the best at it in her agency.

 In the OVA, the name of the Nekomi Motor Club motorcycle drag racing team is "Team Burning Gutsy."